raymonable/ModernCG/README.md

 ### Note:
 This is fairly unfinished.
 Some parts of the CoreGui haven't been replaced, or have compatibility issues.
 Please report any major bugs or missing guis!

+Also, if you're on version `1.0.2` or lower, please delete all `modern_cg` files and restart! `1.0.3` has a fixed installer.
+Thanks! :)

 ## How do I install it?

 1. In Synapse X, go to `Options` and make sure `Auto-Launch` and `Internal UI` is on.